Gap Year Options

 Once you have completed your service there are a number of advantages that Returned Peace Corps Volunteers can take advantage of like a readjustment allowance, non-competitive eligibility for government jobs, and a lifetime ability to join the Coverdell fellowship to continue your education in one of over 100 universities across the United States.

-If the Peace Corps sounds like a great way to spend your gap year period, please do not hesitate to learn more by visiting the website at www.peacecorps.gov!
+If the Peace Corps sounds like a great way to spend your gap year period, please do not hesitate to learn more by visiting their website!